Mxyuki/AMQ-Scripts/README.md

 You must add the extension **Tampermonkey** to your browser, and then click on **Create a new script**, after that just put the script in it and Load https://animemusicquiz.com/

+# AMQ Favorite Friends

+AMQ Favorite Friend is a script that will let you add favorite friends and then show them at the top of your Friend List

+it will also show yo uwhen they log in and log out

+**--- Add/Remove Favorite ---**

+To add or remove a friend from Favorite you just need to click the gear button at the bottom right and then click the Favorite button.

+it will open a window where you can enter the name of your friend in a textbox and click add or remove.

+then their name will be displayed under to know every favorite friends you have.

+If one of your friends that you are adding is already online just refresh the page to make him appear at the top.

 # AMQ Co-op Farm

 AMQ Co-op Farm is a that make your games in Farm co-op easier.